-The endangered Francois’ Langur is one of PRCF Vietnam’s endangered primate species.
-We have confirmed that a small population of about 80 langurs in 1bout 12 family groups live in the isolated limestone karst forest of Lam Binh and Sinh Long in Tuyen Quang province.
-Urgent on-the-ground action is now needed to help protect this […]
+The endangered Francois’ Langur is one of PRCF Vietnam’s flagship species.
+We have confirmed several groups of this threatened primate living in an isolated limestone karst forest in the northern mountainous region of Tuyen Quango province.
+Perhaps the last viable population of the langur in Vietnam, urgent on-ground action is now needed to help protect […]

 In February 2013 our partner Save Our Species featured an updated account about PRCF field coordinator Tu Minh Tiep’s role in capturing a wildlife hunter in northern Vietnam.
 SOS is a global coalition to conserve threatened species and their habitats.
 PRCF’s collaboration with SOS to protect the Francois langur’ began in 2011.
 The article titled Lam Binh community sends […]

 PRCF Vietnam’s three-dimensional mapping project in the Lam Binh Forest area, northeastern Vietnam, involved 30 local people from seven villages.
 Their energy and enthusiasm – and the high standard of their very first 3D map – helped make this a very successful community conservation activity.